 Accounting Schools in North Carolina

 The following overview of accounting schools in North Carolina contains key information about the accounting programs available in the state so that you can make an informed decision about your education options.
 The universities and colleges in North Carolina provide an array of accounting programs including general accounting and specialty topics such as forensic accounting and accounting technology.
-Many national schools, such as Kaplan University, also offer online accounting degree programs.
+Many schools also offer online accounting degree programs.
 Some students find that online accounting degree programs provide better flexibility and are a better fit than traditional on-campus options.

 - There are 98 colleges and universities with accounting degree programs in North Carolina.